CHRONOCLASM

 -

-Abstraction ensured each type was created with a purpose in mind.
+Abstraction ensured each target type was created with a purpose in mind.

 -